evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 ## Exterior

+The Nio ET5 Touring, with dimensions of 4790 mm in length, 1960 mm in width, and 1499 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 You can choose between 10 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is a standard function for the side doors.